neurite/debian-setup/docs/1005-python.md

 Widgets for interactive UI in the notebooks.
 It is required to run progress bar properly for example.

 See [manual](https://ipywidgets.readthedocs.io/en/latest/user_install.html) for installing `jupyterlab_widgets` in the Jupyter environment and installing `ipywidgets` in the kernel environment.

-Note we install `nb_conda_kernels` in the Jupyter environment and we do NOT explicitly install the project kernel.
-Installing the kernel `ipython kernel install --user --name=project-name` creates a kernel configuration in `~/.local/share/jupyter/kernels`.
-However, we do NOT use this approach -- it has an issue that the project environment's bin folder is not in PATH.
-Instead the PATH has the Jupyter environment's bin folder.